timOTdev/0010_practical_javascript/notes.md

 # Version 5 - Loops of Logic
 ## The for loop
 - We are learning "for loops" so you can repeat a certain amount of codes multiple times
-- In this example below, it stops at 2 and not 3 because the conditions doesn't ask for equal to 3
+- In this example below, it stops at 2 and not 3
 - In JavaScript, you can change many of the conditions in the examples below
 ```
 // Pseudocode